ekmartinez/Linux_Notes/Installation/Arch_Linux/Virtualization/Ova_To_Qcow2.md

 Inside the `ova` file resides the `vmdk` disk image which we will use to convert into `qcow2`.

-Extract content of ova file
+Extract content of ova file:

 ```bash
 tar -xvf file.ova
 ```

-Convert vmdk into qcow2
+Convert vmdk into qcow2:

 ```bash
 qemu-img -f convert vmdk -O qcow2 file.vmdk destination_file.qcow2